Restrict access to the load balancer

 You can restrict access to the load balancer — specify the allowed IP addresses from which the load balancer will accept traffic.

-The authorized IP addresses are specified in rule balancer and apply only to the port and traffic type that are specified in the rule.
-You can specify the allowed addresses when rule making or in existing rule.
+Allowed IP addresses are specified in the balancer rule and apply only to the port and traffic type that are specified in the rule.
+You can specify allowed addresses when creating a rule or in an existing rule.

 Specify the allowed IP addresses in an existing rule